Mork7/tvrt-dot-gg/README.md

 ## Usage

-1. Click on "Add Show" to add a new TV show.
-2. Fill in the details and click "Save."
-3. Monitor your show's progress and release schedule on the main dashboard.
+1. Search yourself or another player via format "SummonerName - Tagline".

 That's it!
-TVRT-dot-gg is designed to be simple and intuitive for all your TV tracking needs.
+TVRT-dot-gg is designed to be simple and intuitive for all your player stats needs.

 Feel free to customize and expand the app based on your preferences.

-Happy watching!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.